secretstartups/handbook/content/handbook/business-technology/enterprise-applications/integrations/_index.md

 ## Built in business system connectors

 Through our integration with Workato we are able to offer out of the box connectors for many standard business systems.
-Look through the Workato connectors list{:target="_blank"} for more information on what’s available.
+Look through the [Workato connectors list](https://docs.workato.com/connectors.html) for more information on what’s available.
 If your system isn’t listed on that website please reach out to us as we also regularly build custom connectors for additional systems